spantaleev/matrix-docker-ansible-deploy/docs/container-images.md

 | [matrix-media-repo](configuring-playbook-matrix-media-repo.md) | [t2bot/matrix-media-repo](https://ghcr.io/t2bot/matrix-media-repo) | x | matrix-media-repo is a highly customizable multi-domain media repository for Matrix.
 Intended for medium to large deployments, this media repo de-duplicates media while being fully compliant with the specification. |

 # Bridges

+Bridges can be used to connect your Matrix installation with third-party communication networks.

 | Service | Container image | Default? | Description |
 | ------- | --------------- | -------- | ----------- |